 Enhancing Independence

-OCR-powered TTS empowers visually impaired individuals to access information independently.
-They can listen to newspapers, magazines, and online articles, enabling them to stay informed and engaged with the world around them.
+Combining OCR with TTS gives visually impaired users greater independence.
+They can listen to newspapers, magazines, and web articles, keeping them informed and connected to the world around them.

 OCR for Education